Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-How I use and disclose your protected health information with your
+How we use and disclose your protected health information with your consent

 Disclosing your health information without your consent

-There are some times when the laws require me to use or share your information.
+There are some times when the laws require us to use or share your information.

-2.When I am required to do so by lawsuits and other legal or court
+2.When we are required to do so by lawsuits and other legal or court

-3. If a law enforcement official requires me to do so.
+3. If a law enforcement official requires us to do so.

 4. For workers’ compensation and similar benefit programs.

 There are some other rare situations.
-They are described in the longer version of my notice of privacy practices.
+They are described in the longer version of this notice of privacy practices.

 Your rights regarding your health information